Samułki Duże

 Samułki Duże is a village in the administrative district of Gmina Wyszki, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 20 km north-west of Bielsk Podlaski and 27 km south-west of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 175 people, among whom 168 were Roman Catholic, 1 Orthodox, and 6 Mosaic.
 At the same time, 168 inhabitants declared Polish nationality, 1 Belarusian and 6 Jewish.
 There were 31 residential buildings in the village.